jui-kumkum/SENG637_Assignment5_Group4/Assignment5-ReportTemplate.md

 # Comparison of Results

+# Discussion on Similarity and Differences of the Two Techniques

 ### Similarities:

 + Both RGT and RDC are centered around evaluating the reliability of a system.
 They are used to assess whether a system is likely to perform without failure for a desired period under specified conditions.